pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 - Script name
 - Description
 - Accepted arguments (optional)
-- Links to other documentation (optional): For example, if your script runs `tsc --build` you may want to include a link to Typescript docs.
+- Links to other documentation (optional): For example, if your script runs `tsc --build`, you may want to include a link to Typescript docs.